keras-team/keras/docs/templates/scikit-learn-api.md

 - __build_fn__: callable function or class instance
 - __sk_params__: model parameters & fitting parameters

-`build_fn` should construct, compile and return a Keras model, which will then be used to fit/predict.
+The `build_fn` should construct, compile and return a Keras model, which will then be used to fit/predict.
+It must accept `input_shape` and `output_shape` as arguments, both of which are tuples of integers.
 One of the following three values could be passed to `build_fn`:

 1. A function
 2. An instance of a class that implements the `__call__` method